Pedestrian Accidents in New Jersey

 Representing Those Injured in Pedestrian Accidents

 Whether or not a person drives, everyone shares the road as a pedestrian at some point.
 Pedestrians are at risk on roadways, particularly when crossing at an intersection, walking through parking lots, or on the sidewalk.
-In 2012, there were 4,743 pedestrian fatalities in the United States.
+The pedestrian fatality rate in New Jersey is 1.61 per 100,000 people, which is the 15th highest among all states.
 Pedestrians are particularly vulnerable in an accident involving a car, as they have no structure to protect them.
 Richard DiTomaso and the experienced personal injury lawyers in Cherry Hill at DiTomaso Law can help accident victims and their families get the compensation they deserve and restore their peace of mind.

 Pedestrian Accidents Often Caused by Irresponsible Drivers

 Car accidents involving pedestrians can occur for a variety of reasons, but most of them are the result of negligent driver behavior.
 Common causes of pedestrian injuries include:

 - Aggressive driving behavior such as speeding or tailgating

 - Failing to yield at intersections and crosswalks

 Any of these behaviors can cause a driver to lose focus long enough to miss seeing an oncoming pedestrian.